 "Jane Smith" ISBN

-Note the general principle: the more words you put into a search form, the fewer web pages you get back.
-That's because the search engine will try to find you pages that contain all the words.
+Note the general principle: the more words you put into a search form, the fewer web pages you should get back.
+That's because the search engine should try to find you pages that contain all the words.

 Of course, it's better if you had the foresight to start doing your journalism under a unique name.
 The actors' union Equity insists that no two members share a stage name for a reason.